Shakerff/CMPG-323-IOT-Device-Management/README.md

 * Abstraction is maintained - Since the code will be well-maintained and organized, a high degree of abstraction is anticipated.
 * Extensible - Massive code will be modularized and simple to extend.
 One might successfully realize elasticity.
 Utilizing the right design patterns makes it simple to write and add new code.

+# How Will The Project Work

+We will work on an existing ASP.NET Core MVC Web Application and we need to implement our own methods such as delete, update, create that will work on each controllerm separately.
+When we run the app, we must be able to implement changes on the database without any errors.
+The Web App will use database that is stored on cloud as this will allow only permitted personel to conduct any changes on the databse.